Darrington Bluegrass Festival FAQs

 Who are this year’s performers/bands?

-This year’s performers are posted on our website at https://www.darringtonbluegrass.com/
+This year’s performers are posted on our website home page at https://www.darringtonbluegrass.com/

 Is there a way for me to recommend future performers?

 Sure!
-Add their name to the paper at the T-shirt booth, or send an email to info@darringtonbluegrass.com with your suggestion.
+Send an email to info@darringtonbluegrass.com with your suggestion.
 Include a little info about the band and why you think they would be good to include at our festival.
 Regional/local bands too.

 When are next year’s performers announced?

-The headliners for 2025 will be announced in our 2024 festival program.
+The headliners for 2027 will hopefully be announced in our 2026 festival program.

 DATES